Alessa-mo/CDT/README.md

 ## How to Use

 1. **Tagging Instructions**: To annotate a dataset, use the code provided in the `tag_annotate` folder.
 First, execute the Python script `annotate.py` to assign capability tags to the datasets.
 Next, run the script `postprocess_tag.py` to clean and refine the annotations.
 Finally, execute `combine_tags.py` to combine all the tags across the three dimensions: cognition, domain, and task.

+2. **Dataset Evaluation**: Given a dataset that has already been annotated with capability tags, use the python file in the `dataset_evaluation` folder to compute the Balance and Coverage metrics.

-2. **Data Selection**: Use the scripts in the `data_selection` folder to apply data selection methods. `diversity.py` selects data for general scenarios based on diversity, and `specific.py` selects data for specific scenarios based on the capability tags in validation set.
+3. **Data Selection**: Use the scripts in the `data_selection` folder to apply data selection methods. `diversity.py` selects data for general scenarios based on diversity, and `specific.py` selects data for specific scenarios based on the capability tags in validation set.